Alethea AI makes it easy to create AI avatars from a single photo

 Alethea AI is using non-fungible tokens (NFTs, which are similar to the CryptoKitties technology) to uniquely identify items, in this case avatars, that can be owned and bought or sold.
 You can get access to your avatar in some games if you contribute to the game’s economy by spending money in it, Khan said.

 All of this makes it simple to create avatars quickly and use them for different applications that can generate money for the user or whoever hosts the technology, such as a game developer.
+As an aside, Alethea is a Greek name that means “Spirit of Truth” or Goddess of Truth.

 Obstacles ahead